otrv4/otrv4/otrv4.md

 **Alice:**

-* Validates that `G2b` and `G3b` are on the curve Ed448, in the correct group and that they do not degenerate.
+* Validates that `G2b` and `G3b` are on the curve Ed448, that they are in the correct group and that they do not degenerate.
 * Computes `G2 = G2b * a2` and `G3 = G3b * a3`.
 * Picks random values `r4`, `r5`, `r6` and `r7` in `Z_q`.
 * Computes `Pa = G3 * r4` and `Qa = G * r4 + G2 * HashToScalar(x)`, where x is
-  the 'actual secret'.
+  the SMP secret value.
 * Computes `cp = HashToScalar(6 || G3 * r5 || G * r5 + G2 * r6)`,
   `d5 = r5 - r4 * cp` and `d6 = r6 - HashToScalar(x) * cp`.
 * Computes `Ra = (Qa - Qb) * a3`.